 What is the difference between a venue wedding planner, church wedding planner and having your own personal wedding planner?

-At the end of the day, as YOUR personal wedding planner, I work for YOU in YOUR BEST INTEREST.
+At the end of the day, as YOUR personal wedding planner, works directly for YOU in YOUR BEST INTEREST.

 Resort and Venue wedding wedding planners are paid for by the resort or venue.